July 5, 2020

 Are there any here today who have never been weary?
 Never had to carry a heavy heart burden?
 Okay, you're free to go.
 'Cause today we're gonna rest.
 We're gonna learn from Jesus' heart a way of life that is gentle and humble.
 And we're gonna set down the heavy burdens that life has given us, and take up the easy one of Jesus.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 75-77.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 75-77.